Northern Portugal – 5 nights

 When to go?

 Great walking in spring (but you may be unlucky with rain).
-Summer walking (late June and early July and early September) could be hot.
-Fabulous autumn walking accompanied by the smell of grapes… Wednesday start dates in spring and autumn are best to ensure that the restaurant in Brufe is open for dinner (on a Saturday night).
+Summer walking (late June) could be hot and is expensive.
+Fabulous autumn walking accompanied by the smell of grapes… Avoid being in Brufe in spring and autumn on Tuesday nights which is the restaurant’s closed day.

 Temperature and rainfall chart for Braga